frostdpr/crabhands.py/README.md

 ## Features

 - Makes a playlist called crabhands that is populated with new tracks from artists that you follow.
-- Automation via crontab or Windows Task Scheduler.
+- Automation via cron or Windows Task Scheduler.

 ## Setup